Yellow paint in video games: Reception

 Games journalist Celia Wagar described yellow paint as "a cheap and easy way of" indicating interaction points, "but it probably represents an earlier failure in the art design of the game".
 PlaytestCloud wrote that "It's hard to say whether or not the use of yellow paint is the right solution, as we’d argue it all depends on the type of experience the developers are trying to create...
 Nevertheless, it's hard to disagree that the yellow paint can sometimes be intrusive, leading us to believe that game developers could devise an alternative."
+More recent reception of yellow paint from players is strongly negative, as evidenced by the mixed reactions to Marvel's Wolverine, which features heavy use of "yellow paint" and other forms of visual cue level design.

 In a 2024 article, Kotaku summed up the yellow paint debate as unsolvable: "Get rid of it and some games become unplayable for folks.
 Keep it and people will make fun of it and complain.
 Add a toggle and then you have to build your levels and art in a way that can guide players without yellow paint for all the folks who turn it off."

+Fans of Final Fantasy VII Rebirth released a mod called "No More Yellow Paint", which removes the yellow paint markers from the game, in response to the lack of an in-game setting to toggle it on or off.
+The mods "Please Shut Up" for God of War Ragnarök and "Shut Up Aloy" for Horizon Forbidden West have been compared to removing yellow paint, due to their silencing of hundreds of voice lines solely intended to provide hints to the player.